Phillies pitcher Kyle Gibson gives his strikeouts more meaning with donations to local charities

 "Kids need our help," Smith said.
 "With the impact of COVID, poverty has become more significant, quite frankly, for many of our communities throughout the region."

-Gibson will start Tuesday night in Arizona as he tries to keep the Phillies in the hunt for their first playoff berth in a decade.
+Gibson was scheduled to start Tuesday night in Arizona as he tries to keep the Phillies in the hunt for their first playoff berth in a decade.
 His performance was already important as the team is desperate to finally return to October baseball.
 And now each strikeout and win carries even more significance.

 "We're going to spend the rest of this year and hopefully next year and who knows after that.
 We want to be connected with the community and find areas to plug in and to give and to use our platform," Gibson said.
 "It's great to be able to give, but we also like to show up and do things and be a part of it.
 It's cool to see people's faces light up.